TechnologyManagement/additions-documentation/Changelogs/Shipment Management Changelog.md

 some setup to determine which reports need to be printed.

 Add a new action to the Shipment Management Setup page.
-This will display a list page of reports that are to be printed when the Print DocumentationÂ action is run.
+This will display a list page of reports that are to be printed when the Print Documentation action is run.

 The list page will allow the user to enter one or more lines of reports to be